PratimaGurav/quiz-a-mania/Readme.md

   The Page can sometimes take longer to load and go live which is an expected behaviour.

  - ### Making a Local Clone

+    1. Log in to GitHub and navigate to the [GitHub Repository](https://github.com/PratimaGurav/quiz-a-mania)
+    2. To clone the repository using HTTPS, click Code and copy the address.

 ## Credits